 Lakes and Rivers

-This map of Canada with ecozone+ boundaries shows trends in minimum river flow for 172 natural (unregulated) rivers from 1970 to 2005.
-The lowest annual flow increased significantly over this period at 13% of the sites.
-These sites were predominantly in the northern Montane Cordillera, Boreal Cordillera, Taiga Plains, Taiga Shield, and Arctic ecozones+.
-Twenty-eight percent of the sites had significant decreases in minimum flow, generally in the southern Pacific Maritime, southern Montane Cordillera, Boreal Shield, Mixedwood Plains, Atlantic Maritime, and Newfoundland Boreal ecozones+.
+In a study of 172 sites in naturally flowing rivers, the lowest annual flow increased between 1970 to 2005 at 13% of the sites.
+These sites were generally in the northern Montane Cordillera, Boreal Cordillera, Taiga Plains, Taiga Shield, and Arctic ecozones+.
+Twenty–eight percent of the sites had decreases in minimum flow, generally in the southern Pacific Maritime, southern Montane Cordillera, Boreal Shield, Mixedwood Plains, Atlantic Maritime, and Newfoundland Boreal ecozones+.
+Twelve percent of the sites, mostly in eastern Canada, Great Lakes, and the North, had later minimum flows, while 9%, mostly in the South and along the western coast, had earlier minimum flows.2

-This map of Canada with ecozone+ boundaries shows trends in maximum annual river flow for natural (unregulated) rivers from 1970 to 2005.
-Almost 20% of the sites showed a significant decrease in maximum flow.
+Almost 20% of the sites showed a decrease in maximum flow.
 These sites were distributed across almost all ecozones+.
-About 5% of rivers showed an increase in maximum flow, mostly in the Atlantic Maritimes, but also in the Taiga Shield and the Montane Cordillera.
+About 5% showed an increase in maximum flow, mostly in the Atlantic Maritime Ecozone+.
+Maximum flow occurred earlier at about 10% of the sites and later at about 8% of the sites.2

 Summer flow of four rivers in the Prairie Provinces